What is the main source of law authorising this entity form?

 Main costs, including registration and similar fees (excluding legal fees)

 The main costs are the lawyers/notary/translation fees (if required).
-Also, the minimum share capital of EUR 25,000.00 is required for the incorporation of d.d. under Slovenian law.
+Also, the minimum share capital of EUR 25,000.00 is required for the incorporation of a d.d. under Slovenian law.

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?